bloominstituteoftechnology/update-readme-on-merge/README.md

-# Update README on Merge!!!
+# Update README on Merge

-## Below are lines added via GitHub action on PR merge
+## Below are descriptions of the diff, created by AI